saifoff/Character_Bot/README.md

 ## Usage

-1. Set up a character by either:
+1. Set up a character by either:-
    - Uploading a PDF file containing the character's description
    - Manually entering the character's description in the text area